rcarrata/rcarrata.github.io/_posts/2022-08-19-sign-images-acs-1.md

 In the previous blog posts we've used Kyverno and Sigstore to secure the CICD pipelines within Tekton.
 Furthermore we worked with GitHub registry to store the signatures of the images that we built, and to store the images that our Tekton Pipelines produced.

-But these are not the only options that we have for secure our CICD pipelines.
+But these are not the only options that we have for securing our CICD pipelines.

 Let's discover how other Open Source tools like StackRox / RHACS and Quay can help, alongside with Sigstore to sign, verify and enforce our CICD / DevOps pipelines.